3bdo-fathi/Maze-Game-with-Python-language/README.md

 **How to Play**
 - Use the W, A, S, D keys or Arrow keys to move the player.
+- Press 1 to start without AI
+- Press 2 to start with AI
 - Reach the exit (marked in red) at the bottom-right corner of the maze.
 - The game gets progressively harder with each level.
 - Press Q to quit the game at any time.